 Ever since I was a tiny child, I've had a love affair with an MMORPG.
-With huge open worlds, populated with thousands of players, each day would be laced with adventure.
-Some were short-lived affairs, while others earned months if not years of my attention.
-From Runescape, through to World of Warcraft, to more complicated fare like Eve Online - MMORPGs remain my preferred way to play.
+From Runescape, through to World of Warcraft, to more complicated fare like Eve Online - MMO RPG games remain my preferred way to play.

 And I think that if you choose the right game, they could be yours, too.
-Here’s my list of the 10 best MMORPGs on the market.
+Here’s my list of the 10 best PC MMO games on the PC.
 They’re in no particular order, but whichever place you choose to explore, will be stay with you.
 Here’s to growing old in strange new worlds.

 1. World of Warcraft